 Line's busy shall I call you?"
-Did abling of Russia is the transfer of the you ever hear that from "Central" predominant influence in eastern Asia when you wanted to talk to somebody to Japan, and the consequent awakenover the 'phone?
-And did you ever get ing of China.
-For many years the vexed, or "mad" in western vernacular, European powers maneuvered for adwhen you had the same reply for the vantageous positions in China.
-They 'steenth time and you were in a hurry? even fought for them.
-But the Japa-Of Course you didn't say anything rude, nese conquered and the peace of Portsmouth virtually transferred the superintendency of Chinese affairs to Japan.
-The effects were nothing short of marvelous.
-Already the Chinese are talking about "Asia for the Asiatics," and they mean it too.
+Did

+you ever hear that from "Central"

+when you wanted to talk to somebody

+over the 'phone?
+And did you ever get

+vexed, or "mad" in western vernacular,

+when you had the same reply for the

+steenth time and you were in a hurry?